 Disney's Hollywood Studios Attractions and Wait Times

 Because there are fewer rides at Hollywood Studios and most of the shows are not running, there are less options for everyone to space out, which means lines can get pretty long.
 It's even more noticeable when a popular ride doesn't open immediately or breaks down.
 Star Wars: Galaxy's Edge and Toy Story Land specifically feel more crowded in the morning as those pathways are more narrow.
-However, the lines are spaced out due to social distancing and there are no FastPass+ reservations, so generally the lines keep moving (only stopping if there is a short cleaning delay).
+However, the lines generally keep moving.
 We've noticed that now the wait times remain the same throughout the day, only dropping at night an hour or two before park close.
-But the highest wait times have peaked at around 90 minutes (as low as 70 minutes on weekdays) instead of 120 minutes.
+The popular attractions are often over an hour wait, sometimes peaking at 100 minutes.

 In terms of accuracy when it comes to the posted wait times, we've noticed it can be a hit or miss.
 Sometimes, the actual wait time is considerably less than what is posted.
 For instance, Toy Story Mania! had a 45-minute wait with the line starting outside of Toy Story Land, but it only took 14 minutes before we boarded the ride vehicle!
 For other rides, the posted wait time was more accurate, but we've rarely waited longer than expected (and if we did, it was only by a few minutes).

 All rides are open, but many of the shows are not available, such as Indiana Jones Epic Stunt Spectacular, Voyage of the Little Mermaid and the Jedi Training experience.
-(However, Frozen Sing-Along Celebration is open.)
-Nighttime spectaculars and entertainment, including Fantasmic! and Star Wars: A Galactic Spectacular, are temporarily suspended as well.
+However, Frozen Sing-Along Celebration and Beauty and the Beast — Live are open.
+Wonderful World of Animation returned as of Aug.
+1. Other nighttime entertainment Fantasmic! and Star Wars: A Galactic Spectacular remain temporarily suspended.